mobile app bar

 This stems from Curry most recently being voted as the best American player in the NBA.
 In Payne’s eyes, this should line up with MVP votes as well.

 However, it isn’t shocking at all that Steph was considered to be the best USA-born player in the league currently because this can very much be true.
-This takes into account pure individual talent and who they can be next season.
-From the looks of it, Steph is primed for an MVP-esque season.
+This takes into account pure individual talent and how they are likely to fare in the next season.
+From the looks of it, Steph is primed for an MVP-esque season in 2025-26.

 About the author